parrt/cs601/lectures/project-mgmt-intro-grabbag.md

 From Joel Spolsky, [Why is it that some of the biggest IT consulting companies in the world do the worst work?](http://www.joelonsoftware.com/articles/fog0000000024.html):
 <blockquote>
+The secret of Big Macs is that they're not very good, but every one is not very good in exactly the same way.
+...
 Beware of Methodologies.
 They are a great way to bring everyone up to a dismal, but passable, level of performance, but at the same time, they are aggravating to more talented people who chafe at the restrictions that are placed on them.
 </blockquote>

-Joel says that the higher you go up the levels and developerland, the lower the value of methodologies/rigid-rules.
+Joel says that the higher you go up the levels in developerland, the lower the value of methodologies/rigid-rules.

 How not to be outsourced/downsized?
 Don't be in a job that is governed by rules, because those are the easiest kinds of jobs to give to the lowest, i.e. cheapest, programmers.